johntran038/StatGuesser/README.md

 # <img src="./public/StatGuesser.png" alt="logo" width="50px"/> Stat Guesser

-A word game inspired by Wordle.
+A word game inspired by Wordle.<br/>
-You are given a random monster from the D&D 5th Edition API.
+You are given a random monster from the D&D 5th Edition API.<br/>
-Guess the creature to win!
+Guess the creature to win!<br/>

 [Play Now!](https://johntran038.github.io/StatGuesser/)